blyxxyz/Python-PHP-Bridge/README.md

 This is a Python module for running PHP programs.
-It makes PHP functions, classes, objects, constants and variables available to be used just like regular Python versions.
+It lets you import PHP functions, classes, objects, constants and variables to work just like regular Python versions.

 You can call functions:
 ```
->>> import phpbridge
->>> php = phpbridge.start_process()
+>>> from phpbridge import php
 >>> php.array_flip(["foo", "bar"])
 {'foo': 0, 'bar': 1}
 >>> php.echo("foo\n")